 How much is that customer worth to you over the next few years?

-And this is going to vary from one appliance repair company to another, and from region to region.
+And this is going to vary from one ac repair company or appliance repair company to another, and from region to region.
 But basically, what we want to factor in here is that when you get a new customer and you do a repair job for them, you should get more repair jobs from that customer, when their other appliances break down.
 It shouldn’t just be a one job situation.

 But if you’re not doing any type of follow-up or staying in touch with past or existing customers over the months or the years, then it will be a one-off situation.
 A customer should be worth a lot more than that initial service call or repair job.